“Turning science into one’s personal firebrand style ministry is something to behold.”

 Self-described liberal Democrat professor John McWhorter, who teaches linguistics at Columbia University, has argued that there are parallels between religion and progressive ideology, especially in the arena of race.

-“Something happened in this country about five years ago where being on the side of the angels meant that you were supposed to deny facts, that you were supposed to exaggerate, that you were supposed to embrace such as that whites are supposed to be guilty of a privilege that they have upon birth, and the evil of it cannot be expunged,” he said in April during an interview with Reason’s Nick Gillespie.
+“Something happened in this country about five years ago where being on the side of the angels meant that you were supposed to deny facts, that you were supposed to exaggerate, that you were supposed to embrace a notion such as that whites are supposed to be guilty of a privilege that they have upon birth, and the evil of it cannot be expunged,” he said in April during an interview with Reason’s Nick Gillespie.
 “It all starts sounding like fundamental Christianity.”

 In a 2015 essay for The Daily Beast, McWhorter compared a person of faith’s devotion to religion to progressives’ blind adherence to “antiracist” ideology.